 - Keeping your operating system and browser up-to-date.

-- Installing an anti-virus program and updating it frequently.
+- Installing anti-virus software and updating it on a frequent basis.

 - Installing a personal firewall if possible.